Scenerainc/Documentation-Website/docs/overview.md

 The **Resolution** is used to specify the size of image or video data.
 It takes a **Height** and a **Width**

 And the **SceneDataURI** contains a readily accessible link containing the SceneData.
 Should a node add SceneData, it then must upload the SceneData somewhere for access.

+## The Bridge
+- As we described before, the Bridge is a processor that turns raw information into SceneMarks and SceneData, conducts initial AI analysis on that data, then sends it into our backend.
+- The Bridge can be implemented as a docker container or run natively in Python, and can run on physical hardware (usually the Intel NUC or Nvidia Jetson), in cloud VM (typically provisioned via Azure), in the MEC (through one of our 5G partners), or even on the sensor itself (currently in development to be run on Android-powered cameras with onboard processing, as well as some other architectures).
+- Each bridge device can process multiple camera streams or sensor inputs (called "nodes") simultaneously, and is limited only by its processing power.
+For example, a massive VM may be able to process 1000 camera streams, while a tiny RaspberryPi may only be able to handle 1 or 2 cameras.
+Obviously, if the bridge is running demanding AI algorithms as well, it will be able to handle fewer camera streams.
+The processing requirements grow linearly with the # of cameras or devices.
+- The bridge can use the results of its AI capabilities to filter unwanted SceneMarks and SceneData from entering the system.
+A large percentage of camera footage is useless (nightime shots of empty hallways, random vehicles harmlessly driving by, employees riding the elevator to work).
+Recording this footage is expensive in bandwidth and storage, and also a liability from a privacy perspective.
+People shouldn't have recordings of them sitting somewhere without purpose.
+The bridge can use AI to determine what footage is not worth keeping, and discard it at that time, preventing unnecessary costs and protecting people's privacy.
+- The Bridge can be configured in many different ways.
+For example, the number of nodes processed, the AI algorithms in use, the objects to be filtered or ignored, and the length of the video recordings in the SceneData are all values that the user can set.
+These settings are managed by the user through the Business Support System (BSS).[link].
+    - The BSS passes these configurations to the Bridge via a data structure called a SceneMode.[link]